LUMII-Syslab/qrng-dev-qrandom/README.md

 The module registers and creates a character device file `/dev/qrandom0`.
 The file can be read from, written to, polled with sudo privileges.

-## systemd service
+## userspace service

-The systemd service is installed into `/etc/systemd/system/qrng.service` for access by [Systemd](https://en.wikipedia.org/wiki/Systemd).
+The userspace service executable is installed into `/opt/qrng-service` and a .service file placed in `/etc/systemd/system/qrng.service` for access by [Systemd](https://en.wikipedia.org/wiki/Systemd).

 The userspace qrng service polls `/dev/qrandom0` and is blocked in an interruptible manner until data can be written to the file.